TITLE Director of Environmental Management

 11. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses as required by the supervisor.

-12. Helps to assure the overall success of Administrative and Information Services by performing all other duties assigned.
+12. Helps to assure the overall success of Administrative Services by performing all other duties assigned.

-The Director of Environmental Management is supervised by the Associate Vice President for Administrative and Information Services and may supervise staff, graduate assistants, and student workers.
+The Director of Environmental Management is supervised by the Associate Vice President for Administrative Services and may supervise staff, graduate assistants, and student workers.

 OFFICE OF HUMAN RESOURCES